Take the Assessment for free this month by typing in the coupon code TAFLAT

 Trust and Integrity

 Integrity isn’t just a buzzword hanging in the hallway; it’s what real leadership stands on.
 If a company claims to be ethical, but the top people cut corners or bend rules, no one else will take the values seriously.
+Ethical leadership values only work when leaders demonstrate them consistently.

 Trust starts at the top.
 If a CEO turns down a shady deal, everyone learns that ethics matter more than money.
 When that kind of leadership is consistent, employees feel safer.
 They’re more likely to admit mistakes or raise concerns.